ismand95/MediaRenamer/README.md

 # MediaRenamer

-I developed this tool as one of my first Python projects, as it may be very buggy and incomplete.
+**DISCLAIMER: I developed this tool as one of my first Python projects, as it may be very buggy and incomplete.**

 This is a small tool to scrape meta-data of individual TV-Show seasons on IMDb and rename files in the working directory accordingly.